 Critical NVH characteristics, those observed and perceived by the user or bystander, are complete vehicle system problems.
 That means that in order to simulate these behaviors, the simulation model must represent a nearly complete vehicle system.
 This can lead to very large computer models of the structural and mechanical system assemblies.
-MSC offers industry proven, high performance methodologies for correctly and efficiently modeling and simulating these types of models.
+Hexagon (MSC Software) offers industry proven, high performance methodologies for correctly and efficiently modeling and simulating these types of models.
 This includes techniques for correctly modeling welded, glued, and fastened assemblies, as well as jointed connections; ACMS – Automated Component Mode Synthesis for faster, parallelized modal analysis of large models; and External Superelements for use in assembly process – Superelements enable logical partitioning of a full-vehicle and reuse of component information helping reduce solution time.
-Based on over 40 years of experience in solving industrial problems, MSC has developed some of the most efficient and accurate solver techniques and methods that have been implemented to help solve some of the largest and most complex systems NVH problems seen.
+Based on over 40 years of experience in solving industrial problems, Hexagon (MSC Software) has developed some of the most efficient and accurate solver techniques and methods that have been implemented to help solve some of the largest and most complex systems NVH problems seen.

 D2S International offers consultancy services using finite element software from HEXAGON (MSC Software).